JenteOttie/Goose_Genomics/BeanGoose/Genomic_Landscape.md

 &nbsp;

 ## Mapping Scaffolds to Chicken Genome
 I used LASTZ version 1.04.00 to map all goose scaffolds to the Chicken genome.
-This software takes two fasta-files as input and outputs the location of all scaffolds on the genome. the parameters were tuned by Linnea Smeds and Alexander Suh for aligning bird species.
+This software takes two fasta-files as input and outputs the location of all scaffolds on the genome.
+The parameters were tuned by Linnea Smeds and Alexander Suh for aligning bird species.
 ```
 GOOSE=ansCyg.fa
 REF=galGal6.fa